ipfs/specs/src/data-formats/cid.md

 ## Historical Design Decisions

-You can read an [in-depth discussion on why this format was needed in IPFS](https://github.com/ipfs/specs/issues/130).
+You can read an [in-depth discussion on why this format was needed in IPFS](https://github.com/ipfs/specs/issues/130) and the [original CIDv1 proposal](https://github.com/multiformats/cid/blob/f638ca68390758f0d4c7f90ac843091d3973cd02/original-rfc.md).